Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicIndustry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1995.

 Location.
 47° 40.095′ N, 122° 23.064′ W. Marker is in Seattle, Washington, in King County.
 It is in Adams.
-Marker is at the intersection of Northwest Market Street and Leary Ave.
+It is at the intersection of Northwest Market Street and Leary Ave.
 NW on Northwest Market Street.
 Touch for map.
 Marker is at or near this postal address: 2200 Northwest Market Street, Seattle WA 98107, United States of America.
 Touch for directions.

 Mural at Bergen Place Marker image.
 Click for full size.

-Photographed By Kathy Ann Bugajsky, February 20, 2010
+Photographed by Kathy Ann Bugajsky, February 20, 2010

 2. Mural at Bergen Place Marker